trustd-solutions/jobs/senior-sre.md

 # How to apply
-Send us a message with your name and Linkedin URL [Contact Page](https://trustd.solutions/contact/)
+Access our [Contact Page](https://trustd.solutions/contact/) and send us a message with the Subject `Senior SRE job` and your Linkedin URL in the Message field.